rchui/laminar/source/index.md

 ```{rubric} Custom DSLs
 ```

 Many workflow frameworks come with custom DSls that you must learn and adhere to.
 Many of them implement imperative directives within declarative specifications, attempting to put a round peg into a square hole. `laminar` is written and allows the user to write their workflows in pure python.
-It is designed to give you the guard rails of a DSL with the power of a full programming language.
+It is designed to give you the guard rails of a DSL with the power of a full programming language as an escape hatch.

 * [nextflow](https://www.nextflow.io/)
 * [snakemake](https://snakemake.readthedocs.io/en/stable/)